mathew-kurian/ExcelQuery/_posts/1111-01-02-functions.md

 ## Functions

-Functions are essentially sections of code and allow you to modularize certain functions.
-Consider the code below which shows two functions: `PrintHello()` and `PrintCat()`.
-The former only prints out `Hello World!` and the latter prints out `Cat`.
-Now we can choose which one we want to run.
+Functions are the workers of the

 ```vb.net
 ' Prints only Hello World